 What we’re doing to help get mental health out in the open

 1 in 4 people will experience a mental health problem each year in the UK.
-Although mental health problems can be invisible, it doesn’t make them any less important than a physical health issue.
+Although mental health problems can be difficult to spot, it doesn’t make them any less significant than a physical health issue.